geoffhunter/gedcom-reporter/README.md

 Each page shows a family reference code, then the husband, wife and children with birth, baptism, marriage, death and burial places and dates.

-Names are followed by a family reference code indicating where the person appears elsewhere in the report, to assist in moving around the report.Names may also have a hyperlink to the page where they also also appear as a parent or child.
+Names are followed by a family reference code indicating where the person appears elsewhere in the report, to assist in moving around the report.
+Names may also have a hyperlink to the page where they also also appear as a parent or child.

 Each page is followed by further pages showing the husband's family and ancestors, where available, then the wife's family and ancestors, where available.